Where to Stay in Santiago, Chile - A Local's Guide

 2. Barrio Lastarria and Bellas Artes

-I include these two neighborhoods together because they’re tiny and are adjacent to each other.
-They’re central to everything and are Bohemian, but somewhat upscale.
-Although in the city center, they’re a bit of an oasis of calm and the architecture is also quite pretty (which is not always the case in the center).
+Lastarria is central to everything and is bohemian, but somewhat upscale.
+Although in the center, this area is a bit of an oasis of calm and the architecture is also quite pretty (which is not always the case in the center).
+You also have very good transit connections with the Bellas Artes and Universidad Catolica metro stops barely a minute away.

 Two of my favorite green spaces in the city, Cerro Santa Lucia (a beautiful hill and park) and the elegant and leafy Parque Forestal, are right inside the area, making it perfect for morning or evening walks.
 Many excellent restaurants, bars, and cafes have set up shop here too.